-Peak Picking table and also as a 'Peak List' by clicking on the 'Report Text' icon Report Text'.
-The user will be able to select the 'Peak Report Template' between several journal formats by selecting 'Setup Text' in the 'Report Special' scroll down menu.
+Peak Picking table and also as a 'Peak List' by clicking on the 'Report Text' icon election in the 'Report Text' icon election in the 'Report Special' scroll down menu.

 From here you can select the order of the report or only report the compounds peaks.